Harry didn't commit suicide...he was murdered by Vogel

 Dexter's gonna kill Hannah.

-Possibly after Deb sets her up for it.
+Hannah will take the fall for Dexter in the Bay Harbor Butcher investigation.Possibly after Deb sets her up for it.
 La Guerta and Mathews have gotten too close to the truth to plausibly back off now so someone has to go down and Hannah probably isn't going to stick around for season 8 anyway.

-If you ignore the fact that Dexter is not a vampire, he's a very stereotypical vampire.
-The show even uses a lot of typical vampire tv tropes.
+Dexter is a vampire.If you ignore the fact that Dexter is not a vampire, he's a very stereotypical vampire.
+The show even uses a lot of typical vampire tropes.

 The final season takes place in prison.The next-to-last season will end with Dexter being caught.
 The final season will open with him being sentenced.
 He's expecting death...he gets life.
 You see: he confessed everything, and the jury interpretted this as a sign of remorse.
 So, he finds himself being targetted in prison for an episode or two...until murderers with guilty consciences start coming to him, and rallying around him.
 Dexter unexpectedly finds himself the leader of a prison gang, teaching them the Code, and using them to systematically wipe out the most dangerous killers before they can be paroled.
 In the final episode his gang breaks him out...against his will.
 After they have him out they tell him that the world outside still needs him, and the show ends with him running off, and saying "tonight's the night."